The pattern of Creative Facilitation

 We all want to feel ok with ourselves, it feels comfortable to be ok with myself... and one of my core principles is that we are comfort seeking animals.

-I am aware that over the last couple of decades there has been a big coaching movement based upon moving beyond our comfort zone.
+I am aware that over the last couple of decades there has been a big coaching movement based upon going beyond our comfort zone.

-I do my best work when I feel that I am doing something that I am comfortable with.
+I do my best work when I feel that I am doing something that I am comfortable and relaxed with.

 I may not always find every thing easy and sometimes I may challenge myself to do something that is scary or difficult... but I am more likely to do that difficult thing well when I feel I am confident in myself and those others around me who support me.

-My pattern of work aims to help create a community where we can all feel comfortable most of the time.
+My pattern of work aims to help create a community where we can all feel comfortable and relaxed most of the time.